 CRWC in the Wellness Services Suite (on first floor) - Primary location

-• Fridays - 8am-4:30pm
+Monday-Friday - 8am-4:30pm

-Wellness Suite is closed on all University Holidays
+Wellness Suite is closed on all University Holidays and may close at 4PM during academic calendar breaks.

 To check out a light box, you will need to show your student ID.
 Students should return the light to the same location where it was checked out.